Workplace Safety and Health

 You have the right to a safe and healthy workplace regardless of your immigration status.

-If you believe your employer has not provided you with a safe and healthy workplace, you may contact the Wage & Hour Division by telephone: 1-866-487-9243 or the Occupational Safety and Health Administration (OSHA) at 1-800-321-6742.
+If you believe your employer has not provided you with a safe and healthy workplace, you may contact the Occupational Safety and Health Administration (OSHA) at 1-800-321-6742.
+If you are an agricultural worker, you should contact the State OSHA if you are in the following states: Maryland, Puerto Rico, Virginia, Vermont, North Carolina, Tennessee, Michigan, New Mexico, Arizona, California, Hawaii, Nevada, Oregon, and Washington.
+These states also cover workers not in agriculture.

-If you are an agricultural worker you should contact the state OSHA if you are in the following states: Maryland, Puerto Rico, Virginia, Vermont, North Carolina, Tennessee, Michigan, New Mexico, Arizona, California, Hawaii, Nevada, Oregon, and Washington.
-(These states also cover workers not in agriculture.)
-If you are not an agricultural worker, you can contact the state OSHA if you are in the following states: South Carolina, Utah, Iowa, Minnesota, Kentucky, Alaska, Indiana, Wyoming, and Virginia.
+If you are not an agricultural worker, you can contact the State OSHA if you are in the following States: South Carolina, Utah, Iowa, Minnesota, Kentucky, Alaska, Indiana, Wyoming, and Virginia.
 For their telephone numbers, visit www.osha.gov and click "Contact Us."
 This information is available in Spanish, Haitian Creole, and other languages.

 The temporary labor camp standard does not require separate housing for men and women.
 However, each person in a sleeping room must have at least 50 square feet of floor space and suitable storage space for their personal items.
 Beds, cots, and bunks must be at least three feet apart from one another.

-Under the temporary labor camp standard separate bathrooms must be provided for men and women.
+Under the temporary labor camp standard, separate bathrooms must be provided for men and women.
 The bathrooms must be marked with easily understood pictures or symbols, or with words in English and the language of the housing occupants.
 The bathrooms for men and women must be separated by solid walls or partitions extending from the floor to the roof or ceiling.

-If your employer is required to provide toilet facilities in the field, as explained above, the employer must provide reasonable opportunities during the workday to use the bathroom.
 If you believe your employer has not complied with these requirements, you may contact the Wage & Hour Division by telephone: 1-866-487-9243.
-If you are in a state with a state OSHA which covers agricultural workers, you should contact the state OSHA.
+If you are in a State with an OSHA state plan which covers agricultural workers, you should contact the state OSHA.
 See the information at the beginning of this section, Workplace Safety and Health.

 For more information visit OSHA’s Heat-Exposure or Heat Illness Prevention webpages.

 Yes.
-If you are a hand-laborer working for a farmer who has eleven or more employees, the employer must provide potable cool drinking water and reasonable opportunities to drink it.
-Employers in all other industries, such as construction and manufacturing, must also furnish potable drinking water to employees.
+If you are a hand laborer working for a farmer who has eleven or more employees, the employer must provide potable, cool drinking water and reasonable opportunities to drink it.
+Approved OSHA State Plans may cover farms with fewer hand laborers.
+Workers should inquire with the individual State OSHA to determine coverage.

 OSHA requires employers to pay for most personal protective equipment (PPE) used to comply with OSHA standards.
 Employers generally cannot require you to provide your own PPE.